Online Business Productivity & Organization

 Shipping Station for Packaging Products

 Having everything set up in one place will make you more efficient when shipping out your orders.
-Plus, you’re less likely to procrastinate if you don’t have to set it up again every time.
+Plus, you’re less likely to procrastinate if you don’t have to set it up again every time!

 5. Automate Pinterest (& Instagram) with Tailwind

-Tailwind has been a HUGE time-saver for me.
+Tailwind has been a HUGE time saver for me.

 Tailwind can even schedule your Instagram posts, too.
-I haven’t used that feature yet, but I definitely plan to in the future!

-6. Make a Weekly Plan
+6. Make a Weekly Task Plan

-Pick a time once a week to plan your to-do list for each day that week.
+Pick a time once a week to plan your to-do list for every day that week.
 I’ve found the best time for me is in the morning, when my mind is fresh and not distracted.

 If you do this ahead of time, you won’t waste any more time trying to figure out what to do once you finish each task.
 You’ll already know.